 GPIBS web site

-For a complete listing of the graduate faculty visit this web site http://graduate.ouhsc.edu/Faculty/ApplytobeaFacultyMember.aspx - 14572582-graduate-faculty-list
+For a complete listing of the graduate faculty visit this website: https://apps.ouhsc.edu/newfacappt/

 The Graduate Program in Biomedical Sciences (GPiBS) is an interdisciplinary program offered by the University of Oklahoma Health Sciences Center.
-It combines the expertise of six participating departments and programs: Departments of Biochemistry & Molecular Biology, Cell Biology, Oklahoma Center for Neuroscience, Microbiology & Immunology Pathology, Pharmaceutical Sciences, and Physiology.
+It combines the expertise of seven participating programs located in the Departments of Biochemistry & Molecular Biology, Cell Biology, Microbiology & Immunology, Pathology, Pharmaceutical Sciences, and Physiology and the Oklahoma Center for Neuroscience.
 GPiBS offers an interdisciplinary curriculum designed to provide students with a breadth of knowledge that will prepare them for their subsequent graduate studies.
-Students will graduate with a PhD degree from one of the participating departments or programs.
+Students will graduate with a PhD degree from one of the participating programs.

-Students should have a minimum G.P.A. of 3.0 and have completed an undergraduate degree in an area of science that adequately prepares them for the proposed plan of study described below.
-A GRE score is required.
-Applicants who have matriculated from foreign institutions will also need to have successfully completed the TOEFL.
-GRE and TOEFL scores should come from tests taken within the past two years.
-In addition, three letters of recommendation from individuals who can address the candidate’s research potential and preparedness for graduate school is needed.
+Students should have a minimum GPA of 3.0 and have completed an undergraduate degree in an area of science that adequately prepares them for the proposed plan of study described below.
+Applicants who have matriculated from foreign institutions will also need to have successfully completed the TOEFL within the past two years.
+In addition, three letters of recommendation from individuals who can address the candidate’s research potential and preparedness for graduate school are needed.
 Applicants must also submit a Goals/Purpose Statement.

-Students are encouraged to apply by February 15th in order to secure a position in next year's class.
+Students are encouraged to apply by January 15th in order to secure a position in next year's class.
 However, late applications will be considered.
-Our Admissions Committee starts reviewing applications in December and normally have their decisions made for acceptance by March.
+Our Admissions Committee starts reviewing applications in December and normally make decisions for acceptance by March.
 Following the submission of an application, the materials will be reviewed and select candidates will be invited for an interview, the cost of which will be paid by the program.
 Following the interview, a final decision will be made and candidates will be notified.